Recovering debt from an estate

 In some cases, creditors may also have grounds for claims based on anticipatory breach of contract, where there is evidence of the deceased agreeing to repay the debt, or for unjust enrichment, where the deceased financially benefited at the creditor’s expense with no valid reason for such benefit.

-If you are a creditor and you want to know how to recover a debt from someone who has died, our specialist team can advise you on your options.
+If you are a creditor and you want to know how to recover a debt from someone who has died, an inheritance dispute lawyer can advise you on your options.
 Contact us today to find out how we can help.

 get money back from dead person solicitor lawyer advice